Super Simple Irish Soda Bread

 This post may contain affiliate links.
 Please read my disclosure policy.

 This easy Irish soda bread requires only 5 minutes of hands-on time to stir together flour, salt, sugar, baking soda, one egg, buttermilk, and butter.
 It emerges from the oven with the perfect crumb.
-No yeast used!
+No yeast required!
 Ready in 1-hour.
 Video guidance below! ☘️☘️☘️☘️

 I was all set to complicate Irish soda bread by making a yeasted version when I started looking into its history and discovered that the soda — the baking soda — is perhaps the most traditional part of the bread, much more so than butter, sugar, eggs, and raisins, which likely entered the equation when the bread crossed the pond.